-Unit of Measure Unit of Analysis Context #/total Adolescent girls and boys aged 15-19 (disaggregated by rural/urban setting) Who have attended a health clinic in the past 12 months.
-Level of confidence of male partners of women of child-bearing age In the privacy provided during family planning counselling %/total health institutions (public/private) providing gender sensitive services to ethnic populations in their language of choice Degree of support Amongst adult males For women's engagement in work outside the home %/total of individual citizens trained (disaggregated by sex, age, and provinces) reporting change in media consumption habits one month after participating in the propaganda-proof training of policy proposals passed that create conditions for national reconciliation in conflict zones Ratio of women to men in decision-making positions in the government
+Unit of Measure Unit of Analysis Context Adolescent girls and boys aged Who have attended a health clinic in the past 12 #/total 15-19 (disaggregated by months. rural/urban setting) of male partners of women of Level of confidence In the privacy provided during family planning child-bearing age counselling %/total health institutions providing gender sensitive services to ethnic populations in their language of choice (public/private) Degree of support Amongst adult males For women's engagement in work outside the home of individual citizens trained %/total reporting change in media consumption habits (disaggregated by sex, age, and one month after participating in the provinces) propaganda-proof training of policy proposals passed that create conditions for national reconciliation in conflict zones Ratio of women to men in decision-making positions in the government

-Finally, an indicator should be neutral - meaning that it does not indicate a direction of change (for example 'increased' or 'improved'), and it does not include a target (a target is usually identified after a baseline is established).
 Now that everyone has the basics, explain that you're going to discuss how indicators can best serve gender equality objectives.

 An indicator must always be developed or selected to effectively capture the level of change of a result (transformative/aware/etc.), and must always be gender sensitive, regardless of the level of change.
 Gender sensitive is the minimum level of gender integration.

 What do we mean by this?
 When we talk about gender transformative results, in order to be effective, we want to measure changes in attitudes and perceptions about the value of women and girls, and their agency and decision making.
 Most outcomes have multiple indicators and will include some that are quantitative and some that are qualitative.

+Gender Sensitive indicators do the following:

-Disaggregate by sex and age Disaggregate by sex and age Disaggregate by sex and age Disaggregate by other relevant factors of intersectionality Use language that describes in gendered detail the unit of analysis Use language that incudes gender-related elements of the context /ing
+- Disaggregate by sex and age - Disaggregate by other relevant factors of intersectionality - Use language that describes in gendered detail the unit of analysis - Use language that includes gender-related elements of the context